folkzb/magalu/mgc/cli/RUNNING.md

 First download or build the `mgc` cli.

+## Flag usage guidelines

+Running `./mgc` will provide a list of available `--cli.` flags, such as `--cli.log`, `--cli.output` and more.
+These are global flags that can be used to specify certain behaviors for each command, such as producing logs in the case of `--cli.log`.
+Further instructions will be provided beside each flag.
+Due to how groups and executors are handled, **for any given command, these flags should always be placed before any flags that are specific to the command itself in order to ensure proper functionality**.
+For example:
+`./mgc virtual-machine instances delete --cli.log "*:*" --id ...`.
+Notice how `--cli.log` is going before `--id`.

 ## Input handling with prefixes

 When providing flags to a command, we can use one of the following prefixes to get the